marethyu/peep/README.md

 ## Changes

+- 03/7/2020: For technical reasons, do-while loop is removed from the language's grammar
 - 02/08/2020: Organized files; Packaged this repository to PyPI

 ## Things to Add for Next Version (not necessary in order)
 - Ternary operator
+- Multiple assignment
 - Global variables
 - Command line arguments
 - Option to customize IO